 TBR® Inspection Report:

-RAMON PERALTA ADOBE REVIEWS
+RAMON PERALTA ADOBE HISTORIC SITE REVIEWS

 Beautiful place.
 Couldn't believe I finally got to see it.
 Not gonna lie mostly came here to take pictures but it's a cool place to check out if you're in the area.
+And by all means, speak with the Docent!
+I promise you will learn something.

 A great little piece of Early California. good visit.